Mentally Disordered Offender Unit

 MDO is a two-phase commitment.
 The first phase is a certification by the California Department of Corrections and Rehabilitation (CDCR) Chief Psychiatrist and a parole condition imposed by the the Board.
 The second phase continues MDO treatment after the parolee is discharged from CDCR which is a civil commitment for involuntary treatment.

-Current statute mandates the Board to order a prisoner who meets MDO criteria to receive mental health treatment provided by the DMH by imposing a special condition of parole.
+Current statute mandates the Board to order an inmate who meets MDO criteria to receive mental health treatment provided by the DMH by imposing a special condition of parole.
 Treatment is mandated to be inpatient until the Department of State Hospitals (DSH) certifies to the Board that the parolee can be treated as an outpatient.

 A MDO parolee has the right to a series of due process hearings.
 The Board conducts certification, placement and annual review hearings.
 These hearings are conducted by the Board’s Deputy Commissioners to determine if commitment criteria are met, whether inpatient treatment provided by the DSH is appropriate or whether the parolee can be safely and effectively treated as an outpatient.
 (PC §§ 2964(b) and 2966 and CCR Title 15, Div.
 2, §§ 2576 – 2580.)